 Pros and Cons of Choosing Powder Coating

 Powder finishes are an environmentally friendly option that is both recyclable and reusable.
-Alongside that, it is safe to use, not posing many risks to your health as some other finishes can do) as it doesn’t release any volatile organic compounds into the world.
+Alongside that, it is safe to use, not posing many risks to your health (as some other finishes can do) as it doesn’t release any volatile organic compounds into the world.

 With a powder coating finish, the initial expenditure will look overwhelming to some.
 Over time, the cost will be much lower when held in comparison to other kinds of finishes.

 You can easily achieve a polished appearance when you powder-coat metal.
-It also repels moisture, chemicals, and other such elements to keep it simple to clean.
+It also repels moisture, chemicals, and other such elements to keep it simple to clean thereby extending its life.

 For all of its perks, there are also a few downsides that you should consider when deciding on whether or not to use a powder coating.
 Below are a few of the drawbacks to keep in mind as you make your decision:

 a) Proper Coloring